vm3fk5dla2/wrist-tdcnn-interaction/README.md

 ble_device_address = "YOUR_BLE_DEVICE_ADDRESS"
 selected_channels = (2, 1)
 ```
-If you want to run the cursor-control pipeline, you need to modify the settings to suit your local device.
+It is necessary to modify the settings to suit your local machine if you wish to run the cursor-control pipeline.

 The cursor-control pipeline uses: